A category-theoretic version of the identity type weak factorization system: Weak factorization systems and weakly stable path objects

-In this section we begin recalling the definition of weak factorization systems and a couple of elementary results.
-We present then the definition of tribe and introduce the richer structure of tribe with stable path objects, also discussing its relation with Joyal's h-tribe and van den Berg's identity tribe.
-Finally, we prove that every tribe with stable path objects can be endowed with a weak factorization system.
+In this section we begin recalling the definition of weak factorization system and a couple of elementary results.
+We present then the definition of tribe and introduce the richer structure of tribe with weakly stable path objects, also discussing its relation with Joyal's h-tribe and van den Berg's identity tribe.
+Finally, we prove our main result, stating that every tribe with weakly stable path objects can be endowed with a weak factorization system.

 \begin{defin} Let \catt be a category.
 Given two arrows $f \colon A \to X$ and $g \colon B \to Y$, a \emph{left lifting problem for $f$ over $g$} (or a \emph{right lifting problem for $g$ over $f$}) is a commutative square